Show Me The Max

-When you ask for a disability insurance proposal, do you often request a “Maximum Benefit” based on income and other coverage in force?
-Do you ever wonder if you are really getting the maximum coverage available to your client?
-If your client is earning more than $150,000 annually then the traditional insurance market is usually unable to provide the maximum.
+When you ask for a disability insurance proposal, do you usually request a “Maximum Benefit” based on income and other coverage in force?
+We like to ask, “Are you really getting the maximum?”
+If the client is earning more than $150,000 annually, nine times out of ten the answer will be “no”.

-For the higher income earners, obtaining the maximum normally involves the use of two different carriers.
-The first carrier would be your traditional carrier who refers to an issue and participation chart to determine the maximum benefit available.
-The problem with traditional carrier I&P charts is the more a person earns the less the percentage of that income the carrier will insure.
+When you request a maximum income replacement disability proposal it will normally involve the use of two different carriers.
+The first carrier would be a traditional carrier which refers to an issue and participation chart to determine the maximum benefit available.
+This chart involves reverse discrimination in that the more a person earns the less the percentage of that income the carrier will insure.
 So, when incomes reach the $150,000 – $200,000 range the chances are a second, non-traditional carrier will be needed in order to illustrate at least 65% of income replacement coverage to the client.

-Petersen International Underwriters will participate up to 65% - 75% of income, regardless of the amount of income a person makes.
-So a person that earns $1,000,000 can and should be insured up to $54,000 - $62,000 per month.
-So the next time you say to the person running the proposals, “Show Me The Max”, be sure to request the additional proposal for supplemental coverage through Petersen International Underwriters.
+Petersen International Underwriters will participate in indemnifying up to 65% – 75% of income, regardless of the amount of income a person makes.
+A person that earns $1,000,000 can and should be insured up to $54,000 – $62,000 per month.
+So the next time you say to the person running the proposals, “Show Me The Max”, be sure to request the additional proposal for supplemental coverage through PIU.